Lesterpaintstheworld/aider/CONTRIBUTING.md

    bundle exec jekyll build
    ```

-The built documentation will be available in the `aider/website/_site` directory.
+The built documentation will be available in the `aider_nova/website/_site` directory.

 ## Coding Standards

 ### Python Compatibility

-Aider supports Python versions 3.9, 3.10, 3.11, and 3.12.
+aider_nova supports Python versions 3.9, 3.10, 3.11, and 3.12.
 When contributing code, ensure compatibility with these supported Python versions.

 ### Code Style